KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 * **The War:** A tension within the archetypal domain itself—between vitality and sovereignty, fecundity and rule, organic abundance and juridical structure.

 * **The Truce & Hostage Exchange:** A symbol of archetypal synthesis.
-    L₄ (DP: Morgis) and L₄ (DL: Sophis) achieve a higher coherence within the same layer, forming a complete mode of archetypal governance rather than remaining divided into competing emphases.
+    L₄ (DP: Morgis) and L₄ (DL: Sophis) resolve into a unified configuration within the same layer, forming a complete mode of archetypal governance rather than remaining divided into competing emphases.

 ---